-- Tell us more about your background – what led you to get started in the transportation industry?
+- Tell us more about your background – how did you get started in the transportation industry?

-- What about Pyle attracted you to work for this company?
-Company culture, family-run business, etc.
+- What about Pyle made you want to work for this company?

 - Describe your role at Pyle.

 My role as the CIO is the culmination of a management and software development career.
 While I had some experience in computer networking, system administration and system operations, my career path was always focused on system design and development.
 I am fortunate to have a dedicated staff of IT professionals that have helped me grow my IS technical portfolio.
 While I make the final decisions, every decision is a collaboration of input from each stakeholder or team member, who has the responsibility of maintaining those system choices.

 Aligning the IT roadmap with the business initiatives is my primary responsibility.
 Having the technical experience is key, but I have found my financial management background to also be extremely helpful.
 Ensuring the cost/benefit analysis of IT related projects and expenditures is much more than just moving levers or pushing buttons.
 Building on industry relationships and networking with peers inside and outside of the trucking business helps to keep the wheels in motion.

 - Since you started as a Programmer over 18 years ago, what advice do you have for young professionals looking to grow within the company?